 There are two special columns in the file.
-The column id should contain an integer case number.
-The column freq should give a weight to assign to the case (in various algorithms when freq is supplied, it is treated as if that case was repeated weight times).
-Assigning either of these fields a value of -1 means the field does not get appended to the output.
+The column "IDnum" is set to the value id, which should contain an integer case number.
+The column "NumCases" is set to the value of freq which should give a weight to assign to the case (in various algorithms when freq is supplied, it is treated as if that case was repeated weight times).
+Assigning either of these fields a value of -1 means the corresponding column is appended to the output.

-The function WriteFindingsToFile will create a new file associated with filename if it does not exist.
+The function WriteFindings will create a new file associated with filename if it does not exist.
 In that case it will write out a header row containing the variable names followed by the current findings as the first case row.
-Subsequent calls to WriteFindingsToFile with the same filename append additional rows to the end of the file.
+Subsequent calls to WriteFindings with the same filename append additional rows to the end of the file.
 In such cases, the nodelist should be the same, and if id or freq was -1, it should be in the following calls as well.